melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-routing.md

 ## Routing

+### Regions and availability

+AWS services can either be global or regional.
+For example, Route 53, CloudFront, and IAM are global.
+You don't want to configure these in different regions.
+However, the majority of services are regional.
+For many services, you can select the region to deploy to.
+Pricing, service offerings, legal concerns, and proximity to users vary between regions.

+A "region" is a physically isolated geographical area (~100 miles apart) with a cluster of at least three 3 (or more) availability zones (AZs).
+An AZ contains 1 or more datacenters that are also physically seperated (~2 miles apart) and have their own power source.
+Resources are launched into AZs.
+If one AZ has an outage it can fail over to another AZ.
+Although they are physically isolated, regions and AZs have a direct, low-latency, global network connecting to each other.

+Health of services used by your account can be observed from the service health dashboard.
+A general overview of all service health around the world can also be viewed.

 ### Route 53

 A domain name system (DNS) is responsible for resolving the domain names we enter in a browser to an internet protocol (IP) address of the instance where the web service might run. **Route 53** is a DNS that can also do domain name registration.
 Route 53 can create different kinds of records: